 THUNDER BAY – Outdoors – It might sound premature, but fall fishing is not too far away.
 Summer fishing patterns emerged later than usual this year, as the weather was pretty cold later into the summer months this year.

 Spring fishing patterns held on longer than usual, making this kind of an interesting fishing season.
-For the most part, fishing throughout the Midwest has been very good for the past few months, and hopefully that good fishing will continue into the autumn.
-Following are some things you can do to get ready to take full advantage of fishing in the fall.
+For the most part, fishing throughout the Midwest has been very good for the past few months, and hopefully, that good fishing will continue into the autumn.
+The following are some things you can do to get ready to take full advantage of fishing in the fall.

 First of all, if you haven’t already done so, you need to be making plans for your fall fishing trip.

 Some anglers are fortunate to live close to their favorite fall bodies of water, but most of us need to make travel plans.
 We might be going on a weekend trip, or we might be gone a little longer.
-Whatever, you need to make plans now if you want to maximize the chances for getting bit.
+Whatever, you need to make plans now if you want to maximize the chances of getting a bite.
 Here’s what I mean.

 Here in the Midwest, walleyes are a big deal.
 Many anglers like to get in on night-bite walleyes in the fall.
 Action can be outstanding, and the opportunity to take a truly big walleye is as good in the fall as it gets.
 But, in the minds of many anglers, there is a window when that opportunity is the best.
 Those anglers believe, and history usually proves them right, that certain moon phases will produce the most and biggest walleyes.